proplot-dev/proplot/docs/tutorial6.rst

-If you pass unevenly spaced ``levels``, the `~proplot..LinearSegmentedNorm` normalizer is applied by default.
+If you pass unevenly spaced ``levels``, the `~proplot.styletools.LinearSegmentedNorm` normalizer is applied by default.
 This results in even color gradations across *indices* of the level list, no matter their spacing.
 To use an arbitrary colormap normalizer, just pass ``norm`` and optionally ``norm_kw`` to a command wrapped by `~proplot.wrappers.cmap_wrapper`.
-These arguments are passed to the `~proplot..Norm` constructor.
+These arguments are passed to the `~proplot.styletools.Norm` constructor.

 .. code:: ipython3